staman1702/hangman/README.md

 - Python code was Validated using the [PEP8](https://pep8ci.herokuapp.com/).

+### Bugs solved

+- fixed a bug where 'guess' followed by whitespace was being registered as an error.

 ## Deployment

 - Game has been deployed to Heroku.com following these steps: